jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
+* 05/12/22: Add functionality to search for bib files in the project's root directory
 * 05/11/22: Customize path text when links are created with a customizable transformation function
 * 05/11/22: Customize link interpretation with a customizable interpretation function (thanks @jmbuhr!)
 * 04/30/22: Customize link style (markdown/wiki; addresses [issue #10](https://github.com/jakewvincent/mkdnflow.nvim/issues/10))